Convex-Dev/convex.cljc/project/clojurify/README.md

 Convex Lisp is particularly close to Clojure on many aspects.

-[`:project/cvm`](../cvm) exposes low-level features for executing Convex Lisp code via a CVM context and handling Convex data.
+[`:project/cvm`](../cvm) exposes low-level features for executing Convex Lisp code via a CVM context and handling cells.

-This project offers high-productivity utilities for producing Convex Lisp code from Clojure data structures.
+This project offers high-productivity utilities for producing Convex Lisp source code from Clojure data structures.
 Those utilities are especially useful during development and testing (eg. see [`:project/break`](../break)).

 ## Writing Convex Lisp as Clojure data structures